defconfurs/dcfurs-badge-dc33/README.md

 - **Prize** Get Meshtastic working on the badge and get a free badge next year!
 - Moar animations!
+- Connectivity to the M24SR16 chip, this is not trivial as it wants to talk like a smartcard, at least according to the docs and the C library I used to write to it while setting up the other EEPROM.
 - KiCAD files, minus the board, these will be released in late August or September after we have verified that they do not contain stuff we can't license as open hardware.
 - Information about how to connect JTAG to the STM32WL chip.